 The Java Music Club is different from other traditional recreation programs in that it focused on group members supporting and helping one another.
 Peers can help one another in a way that no professional can.
-In a discussion of the challenges that institutionalized residents face, Berman-Rossi (2005) describes the need for mutual aid groups.
+In a discussion of the challenges that institutionalized residents face, Berman-Rossi (2005) describes the need for peer support groups.
 He states that the institutions bear the responsibility of providing means to support residents in dealing with institutional stressors as well as ways to empower them to engage with the institutional decision-making.
-He contends that the mutual aid group potentially provide such a structure and give residents a means to foster resiliency in a supportive environment of their peers.
+He contends that peer support groups potentially provide such a structure and give residents a means to foster resiliency in a supportive environment of their peers.

 The following table is based on a concept presented by the Riessman (1965) called the helper-therapy principle that states that through helping others, not only do group members benefit but so does the group as a whole, creating a group synergy.
 The helper-therapy principle is similar to the concept of social support from peers but includes group members giving as well as receiving help from one another; the group as whole benefits from this unidirectional supportive structure.
 The following table illustrates how mutual support groups are significantly different from typical social activity groups.